Breaking Degeneracies in Formation Histories by Measuring Refractory Content in Gas Giants: Ultra-hot Jupiters are an Ideal Population for Measuring Refractory Abundances

 The same property that makes silicon and other refractory elements ideal for tracking solid accretion (namely, the fact that they condense at relatively high temperatures) also make them challenging to measure in planetary atmospheres.
 Fortunately, a subset of the most highly irradiated gas giant planets (known as `ultra-hot Jupiters') have atmospheric temperatures that are high enough ($T_{\rm eq} \gtrsim 2000$ K) to retain their refractories in gas phase \citep{Kitzmann2018, Lothringer2018, Parmentier2018}.
 Their high atmospheric temperatures also make them some of the most favorable exoplanetary targets for transmission spectroscopy, as they have relatively large atmospheric scale heights and little to no aerosol opacity \citep{Evans2018, Fu2021, Helling2021a, Wilson2021}.

 Refractory elements have especially prominent absorption features in the near-UV and optical bandpasses \citep{Lothringer2020} and many of them have now been detected in ultra-hot Jupiter atmospheres using a combination of ground-based high resolution spectroscopy \citep[e.g.,][]{Gaudi2017, Hoeijmakers2018, Cabot2020, Ehrenreich2020, Gibson2020, Merritt2021} and space-based low to medium resolution spectroscopy \citep[e.g.,][]{Sing2019, Lothringer2022}.
-Although detections of refractory species in ultra-hot Jupiter atmospheres abound, only WASP-121b, WASP-178b, and WASP-76b (unpublished as of now, \citealt{Pelletier2022}) have robust statistical constraints on the absolute abundances of their atmospheric refractory content.
+Although detections of refractory species in ultra-hot Jupiter atmospheres abound, only a handful of planets (e.g., WASP-121b, \citealt{Lothringer2021}; WASP-178b, \citealt{Lothringer2022}; WASP-76b, unpublished as of now, \citealt{Pelletier2022}; KELT-9b, \citealt{Kasper2021}; KELT-20b, \citealt{Kasper2022}) have robust statistical constraints on the absolute abundances of their atmospheric refractory content.

 WASP-121b's transmission spectrum has been measured from $0.3 - 1.7 \; \mu$m \citep{Evans2018, Sing2019}, which allowed \cite{Lothringer2021} to place constraints on both the planet's water and refractory content.
 In Figure~\ref{fig:wasp121b_inferences}, we show the Si/H and O/Si for WASP-121b measured by \cite{Lothringer2021} in the context of our framework.
 We note that we have used solar values of O/Si and C/Si for these models.
 A proper comparison would require using the composition of WASP-121 to calculate the model predictions.
 We find that the scenarios most compatible with these observations corresponds to envelope accretion between the soot line and the water snowline.
 Our ability to rule out other scenarios is limited by the lack of a constraint on WASP-121b's carbon content as we do not even have the planet's transit depths in the \emph{Spitzer} bandpasses.
 Since carbon is an important binder of oxygen in the form of CO, we may be systematically under-estimating the total amount of oxygen when we calculate the O/Si ratio using only the measured water abundance.